Using SRT subtitles with italics in Resolve 18

 Common errors in SRT files from Resolve

-• Resolve automatically break long lines, but the exported SRT lacks line break tags <br> in the exported SRT file.
-Check the SRT for long lines that miss line breaks, and add them.
+Resolve automatically break long lines, but the exported SRT lacks line break tags <br> in the exported SRT file.

-• Subtitles are shown too short.
-Subtitles need to be shown for at least 1 sec and not disappear to fast.
+Subtitles are shown too short and be shown for at least 1 sec,

 Burning in the subtitles